 Poland rejects 'groundless' EU complaint

-Poland has rejected as “groundless” a European Commission complaint on judicial reform amid souring EU relations on all fronts.
+Poland has rejected a European Commission complaint on judicial reform, amid souring EU relations on many fronts.

 “The legislative process which has the primary goal of reforming the justice system is in line with European standards and answers social expectations that have been growing for years,” the Polish foreign ministry said on Monday (28 August).